D3ord3NidAm/sernRPC/README.md

     - Go to `Rich Presence` then `Art Assets`
         - Click `Add Images` near the bottom of the page.
         - Upload the images that I provided in the assets folder of the repo.

-**_NAMES AND CAPITALIZATION MATTER HERE_**
             - Remember the name and capitalization you uploaded the images as.
         - After uploading the images, refresh the page and make sure they successfully uploaded.
             - If they disappear, just refresh the page until they come back.
             - They have to be there to see them in the next step.